The Green Road

 2 reviews

-A darkly glinting novel set on Ireland’s Atlantic coast.
-It tells the story of fracture and family, selfishness and compassion.
-It is also about the gaps in the human heart and how we learn to fill them.
+A darkly glinting novel set on Ireland’s Atlantic coast, The Green Road is a story of fracture and family, selfishness and compassion – a book about the gaps in the human heart and how we learn to fill them.

 TweetReviews